Shapley Value Computation in Ontology-Mediated Query Answering: Preliminaries

 While it is traditional to view queries as being posed to the KB, it is sometimes more convenient to adopt a database perspective and treat $\T$ and $q$ together as constituting a composite \AP ""ontology-mediated query"" (\reintro{OMQ}) $Q=(\T, q)$, which is posed to the "ABox" $\A$.
 When we adopt this perspective, we will write $\A \models (\T, q)$ or $\A \models Q$ to mean $(\A, \T) \models q$.
-When convenient, we will use the notation $(\mathcal{L}, \mathcal{Q)}$ to designate the class of all OMQs $(\T, q)$ such that $\T$ is formulated in the DL $\mathcal{L}$ and $q$ is a query from the class of queries $\mathcal{Q}$.
+We will use the notation $(\mathcal{L}, \mathcal{Q})$ to designate the class of all OMQs $(\T, q)$ such that $\T$ is formulated in the DL $\mathcal{L}$ and $q$ is a query from the class of queries $\mathcal{Q}$.
+Most work on OMQA assumes that the input query takes either the form of a CQ or has the more restricted form of an \AP""instance query"" (\reintro{IQ}\phantomintro{\IQ})\footnote{Sometimes "instance queries" are defined more generally as $C(x)$, where $C$ may be a complex concept.
+However, it is well known that by introducing a fresh concept name $A_C$ and adding inclusions $A_C \sqsubseteq C$ and $C \sqsubseteq A_C$ to the TBox, we may focus w.l.o.g on IQs involving only concept names. }, consisting of a single concept atom $A(x)$ with $A \in \cnames$ and $x$ an answer variable (or $A(c)$, with $c\in \inames$, if we focus on Boolean instance queries).
+We shall thus present results for OMQ languages $(\mathcal{L}, \mathcal{Q})$ where $\mathcal{Q}$ is either $\CQ$, $\UCQ$ or $\IQ$.

 A prominent technique for computing certain answers (or checking query entailment) is to rewrite an "OMQ" into another query that can be directly evaluated using a database system.
 Formally, we call a query $q^*(\vec{x})$ a \AP ""rewriting of an OMQ"" $(\T,q)$ if for every "ABox" $\A$ and candidate answer $\vec{a}$: